top of page

 1) Containment

-We’re generally okay at containment when a problem happens, at mopping up
+We’re generally okay at containment when a problem happens, at making sure that we stop the issue spreading even further

 2) Short-term countermeasure

-We're not bad at coming up with a short-term countermeasure (solution) but
+We're not bad at coming up with a short-term countermeasure (solution) - like putting a sticking plaster over an open wound to stop the bleeding

 3) Recurrence Prevention